-Checklist Continuous Your dependent variable should be continuous (i.e. interval/ratio). dependent variable For example: Income, height, weight, number of years of schooling, and so on.
+Checklist Continuous Your dependent variable should be continuous (i.e. dependent interval/ratio).
+For example: Income, height, weight, number variable of years of schooling, and so on.
 Although they are not really continuous, it is still very common to use ratings as continuous variables, such as: "How satisfied with your income are you?" (on a scale 1-10) or "To what extent do you agree with the previous statement?" (on a scale 1-5).
-Two or more Your independent variable should be categorical (i.e. nominal or unrelated categories ordinal) and consist of two or more groups.
-Unrelated means that in the independent the groups should be mutually excluded: no individual can be in variable more than one of the groups.
+Two or more Your independent variable should be categorical (i.e. unrelated nominal or ordinal) and consist of two or more groups. categories in the Unrelated means that the groups should be mutually independent excluded: no individual can be in more than one of the variable groups.
 For example: low vs. medium vs. high educational level; liberal vs. conservative vs. socialist political views; or poor vs. fair, vs. good vs. excellent health; and so on.
 No outliers An outlier is an extreme (low or high) value.
 For example, if most individuals have a test score between 40 and 60, but one individual has a score of 96 or another individual has a score of 1, this will distort the test.